-In order to provide cross-border services in the Czech Republic you should have a valid permit/license for the provision of these services in your home country.
-If this is the case, the only condition for providing your services in the Czech Republic is in most cases to notify the relevant Czech authority.
-In case your business is not regulated, the notification is not necassary.
+You can provide cross-border services in the Czech Republic if you have a valid permit/licence for the provision of these servicesin your home country, and if you arealready offering these services in that country.
+If this is the case, the only condition for providing your services in the Czech Republic is to notify the relevant Czech authority.
+If your business is not regulated in the Czech Republic, the notification is not necessary.

-Providers can't provide cross-border services on a regular basis, for example one day each week or one week each month.
-Services tied to a particular place (e.g. the operation of a restaurant, a hotel, a hairdressing shop, etc.) in general cannot be provided in the cross-border mode as well.
-As a general rule, if a company or an entrepreneur becomes integrated in the economy of the host state, including the acquisition of customers in the host country, he has to establish a business there.
+Entrepreneurs are not allowed to provide cross-border services on a regular basis, for example one day each week or one week each month.
+Services tied to a particular place (e.g. the operation of a restaurant, a hotel, etc.) in general cannot be provided cross-border.
+As a general rule, if you as a company or an entrepreneur become integrated in the economy of the host state, with regular customers, you have to establish a business there.